ajzuse/CompJournoStick/FedoraWorkstationInstall/README.md

 * [R](http://r-project.org), and the [RKWard](http://rkward.sourceforge.net/) R IDE/GUI.

 You now have a pretty comprehensive ***100 percent open source*** computational journalism workstation / laptop.
 Feel free to visit the sites in the links above, join the communities, read the documentation, etc. Whenever a package has documentation supplied in Fedora, I've put it into the installation, so you'll be able to learn a lot without going to the Internet once you've completed this step.

+Oh ... in addition to all those computational journalism tools, the script also installed some tools so you can

 ## [Next step: the "on a stick" part](https://github.com/znmeb/CompJournoStick/blob/master/LiveImageCreation/README.md)